Snowflake-Labs/sfquickstarts/site/sfguides/src/analyze_pdf_invoices_java_udf_snowsight/analyze_pdf_invoices_java_udf_snowsight.md

 );
 ```

 If you collapse and expand the `PDF` database in the Objects pane on the left, you should now see a view name `V__PARSED_PDF_FIELDS`.
 Click on that view, and below you should see a preview of the fields you have created along with icons to indicate the data type.
-You can also see a preview of the view by clicking on the button that looks like a magnifyer glass.
+You can also see a preview of the view by clicking on the button that looks like a magnifier glass.

 ![Create and preview view](assets/4_2.gif)